What is ProQuant

 This is made possible by the Strategy Generator, an innovation of ProQuant - using complex algorithms, it composes strategies automatically, evaluates each strategy by backtesting it against historical data, presents the results in stats and charts and shows the most profitable strategies found.
 Thus, instead of manually testing the performance of each combination of various rules, traders can set their own basic criteria and ProQuant generates and backtests thousands of possible strategies to present a list of the top performers.
 The whole process takes mere seconds, then the trader can immediately save the strategies, run or modify them.
 The PQ strategies run in the cloud utilizing vast computing power so that traders won’t have to deal with any technical issues.

-Then you can run your strategies for as long as you’d wish in a risk-free real-market simulation before trading with real capital, which is another valuable option that ProQuant gives to its traders through an easy connection to trading platforms, MetaTrader 4 being the only available at the moment with more in the pipeline.
+Then you can run your strategies for as long as you’d wish in a risk-free real-market simulation before trading with real capital, which is another valuable option that ProQuant gives to its traders through an easy connection to trading platforms.

 are indicators that determine the conditions for opening a position.
 A strategy can have up to four Entry Rules.
 ProQuant uses these rules to evaluate whether a position should be opened and in what direction.
 All Entry Rules are evaluated periodically at each bar, depending on the trading frequency of the strategy.
 This evaluation is done via backtesting, which is an automated testing of the proposed strategy against real-market conditions within a certain period of time in the past.
 The evaluation of each Entry Rule results in an “answer” or “vote”, which shows whether the strategy should open a position in a certain direction.
 However, we wanted ProQuant to open a position only if all Entry Rules requirements are met.
 In other words, if one Entry Rule produces a signal in a given direction, but another one doesn’t, ProQuant will not act and will not open a position at all.